Structure in Deep Reinforcement Learning: A Survey and Open Problems: Open Problems in Structured Reinforcement Learning

 \paragraph{Robustness} measures the response of methods to changes in the environment.
 While the notion overlaps with generalization, robustness for our purposes more holistically looks at central properties of data distribution, such as initial state distributions and multi-modal evaluation returns.
 Under this notion, fundamentally different learning dynamics might be robust to different kinds of changes in the environment.

-\paragraph{Structure of the Section.} In the following subsections, we cover sub-fields of RL that lie at different points of the 3D space of Data Dependency, Scalability, and Robustness.
-We introduce the existing paradigms and the current challenges for each of these sub-fields.
-We then present some example manners in which our framework can bolster further research and practice in these fields.
-Finally, we collate this discussion into takeaways that can be combined into specific design patterns utilizing our framework.
+\paragraph{Structure of the Section.} In the following subsections, we cover sub-fields of RL that lie at different areas of the Scalability and Robustness space.
+Each subsection covers an existing sub-field and its challenges.
+We then present some examples in which our framework can bolster further research and practice in these fields.
+Finally, we collate this discussion into takeaways that can be combined into specific areas of further research.
+These are shown in the blue boxes at the end of each section.